carlablanco/dlp-to-data-catalog-asset/README.md

 #### Support for nested tables.

-This code supports BigQuery nested tables up to level 1 of nesting.
-This means that you can:
+We support nested tables up to 1 level.
+This means that you can access and query data within a nested structure that has a single level of nesting.
+Deeper levels of nesting may not be fully supported.

-* Inspect tables with nested columns
-* Create and attach a data catalog

 ## Technical Requirements ##
 These are the Google Cloud Platform services leveraged for the solution: